Documentation Mail and chat

 Use mail for durable, asynchronous communication.
 Use chat for a bounded exchange where one participant is waiting for an answer.

-Mail: updates and handoffs
+Mail: durable updates and handoffs

-Send a new message:
+Send a new same-team message:

 aw mail send \